Guide to community living

 Students often have no idea that they have been disturbing their neighbours.
 Give your neighbours your contact details when you move in and ask them to let you know if they have any problems.

 The most frequent complaints to the University involve:

-Please remember that you are living in a residential area where people need to get up for work/school.
+Please remember that you are living in a residential area where people need to get up early for work or school.
 Noise travels a long way at night and residents become very distressed about being disturbed by inconsiderate behaviour.
 Please try to keep noise to a minimum, especially between the hours of 11 pm and 8 am.

 If you intend to hold a party you will need to manage it so that no disturbance is caused to those living around you.
 Many parties result in complaints to the University, the Police and to the City Council.
 To minimise the chances of this: